 - 79. The market position subfactor is assessed as either "positive" or "neutral."
 Market position is assessed primarily by an insurer's share of gross premiums for the market where it participates.
 For a life insurer, it may additionally be assessed by its share of policyholder liabilities. - 80.
 The subfactor is assessed as "positive" if we consider that an insurer has a strong market position.
 Examples of strong market position include the following: - The insurer has a sustainable global market share of approximately 20% or more in one of the following global industries: P/C reinsurance, life reinsurance, trade credit insurance, and marine P&I insurance (examples of each are very rare); - The insurer has a sustainable market share of approximately 20% or more in at least one significant country or significant U.S. state (see table 7); or - The insurer consistently ranks among the top five insurers by market share in three or more significant markets (see table 7). - 81.
-For the purposes of assessing market position, a significant market is defined as a P/C insurance line of business or a life insurance product type for each significant country or U.S. state or region (see table 7). - Table 7
+For the purposes of assessing market position, a significant market is defined as a P/C insurance line of business or a life insurance product type for each significant country or U.S. state or region (see table 7).

-Definition Of Significant Market

-Sector Significant countries, U.S. regions or states Lines of business or product types P/C lines of business§ Significant countries: U.S., Canada, Japan, China, U.K., France, Germany, Italy, Spain, Netherlands, Australia, Brazil, South Korea, and Russia Auto or motor (liability and property); personal property; commercial property; ships, aircraft, and cargo (liability and property); workers' compensation or employers' liability; other liability; personal accident and short-term health; and credit, surety, or pecuniary Significant U.S. regions: Northeast, Midwest, West, and South Significant U.S. states: California, Florida, New York, and Texas
+Definiti on Of Significant Market Sector Significant countries, U.S. regions or states Lines of business or product types P/C lines s of business§ Significant countries: U.S., Canada, Japan, China, U.K., France, Germany, Italy, Spain, Netherlands, Australia, Brazil, South Korea, and Russia Auto or motor (liability and property); personal property; commercial property; ships, aircraft, and cargo (liability and property); workers' compensation or employers' liability; other liability; personal accident and short-term health; and credit, surety, or pecuniary Significant U.S. regions: Northeast, Midwest, West, and South Significant U.S. states: California, Florida, New York, and Texas Life insu rance product types§ Significant countries: U.S., Canada, Japan, China, U.K., France, Germany, Italy, Spain, Sweden, Switzerland, Netherlands, Australia, Brazil, South Korea, India, Taiwan, and South Africa Individual life protection, individual long-term health protection, group life and health protection, group pension, unit-linked or separate account saving (including U.S. variable annuities), nonunitized savings (including with-profit and U.S. fixed annuities), and annuities (or pensions) in payment Significant U.S. regions: Northeast, Midwest, West, and South Significant U.S. states: California, Florida, New York, and Texas

-Definition Of Significant Market (cont.)

-Sector Significant countries, U.S. regions or states Lines of business or product types Life insurance product types§ Significant countries: U.S., Canada, Japan, China, U.K., France, Germany, Italy, Spain, Switzerland, Australia, Brazil, South Korea, India, Taiwan, and South Africa Individual life protection, individual long-term health protection, group life and health protection, group pension, unit-linked or separate account savings (including U.S. variable annuities), nonunitized savings (including with-profit and U.S. fixed annuities), and annuities (or pensions) in payment Significant U.S. regions: Northeast, Midwest, West, and South Significant U.S. states: California, Florida, New York, and Texas These criteria assumptions reflect sector total insurance premiums written exceeding US\$30 billion in each country based on Swiss Re's most recent Sigma "World Insurance," study but excluding financial centers comprising mainly captive insurers of corporates or global insurers.
-If we believe that a decline below \$30 billion is primarily due to temporary foreign exchange rate fluctuations, we may continue to view the market as significant, particularly if the market is growing on a local currency basis.
-Our assessment of a significant market is based on our classification of property/casualty or life business that may differ from the study.
-If the appropriate classification of market premium would continue to result in the market achieving premium in excess of \$30 billion, we may continue to view the market as significant. §Includes reinsurance of these lines of business.
+^{}These criteria assumptions reflect sector total insurance premiums written exceeding \$30 billion in each country based on Swiss Re's most recent Sigma "World Insurance," study but excluding financial centers comprising mainly captive insurers of corporates or global insurers. §Includes reinsurance of these lines of business.
 Reinsurance is assessed using aggregate P/C reinsurance and aggregate life reinsurance in each country.
 Examples of significant markets include: German individual life or health insurance protection, reinsurance of Japanese P/C insurance, and insurance of Californian workers' compensation.